MoamiStay/social-media-client/README.md

 X Project is configured to run Prettier on commit
 X Project is configured to run ESLint on commit
 X Project is configured to run Jest on commit
-* Project is configured to deploy to pages on merge to default
+X Project is configured to deploy to pages on merge to default

 The following file changes are required:
-* Project readme file is updated to include new configuration information and status badges
-* Project is configured for hosting (e.g. CDN links or a Bundler)
+* Project readme file is updated to include new configuration information and status badges X Project is configured for hosting (e.g. CDN links or a Bundler)

 The following features must be automatically tested with unit tests:
 * The login function returns a valid token when provided with valid credentials